Potatoes222/ble-mesh-tracking/README.md

 ## Introduction

-BMT is a room-level indoor tracking system built on ESP32 and BLE Mesh.
+BLE Mesh Tracking is a room-level indoor tracking system built on ESP32 and BLE Mesh.
 A BLE tag (an iPhone iBeacon or an ESP32 running the tag firmware) is picked up by three scan nodes placed around the home.
 Each scan node filters RSSI, then forwards a small report over BLE Mesh to a gateway.
 The gateway connects to WiFi and pushes each report to ThingsBoard over MQTT.
 The output is which room a tag is in, not coordinates.

 Core concepts exercised while building BMT: